alfg/alfg.github.io/index.md

 I also specialize in frontend & microservices architecture, and video & audio technologies.

 I'm always working on side projects in the evenings.
-You can check out more of my recent <a href="projects">side projects</a> and open-source software on
+You can check out more of my recent <a href="https://github.com/alfg?tab=repositories">side projects</a> and open-source software on
 <a href="http://github.com/alfg">Github</a>.

 I have strong views in minimalistic design & architecture.
 I value modular, minimal, and well-documented code.